 The second Falcon Heavy launch occured on April 11, 2019.
 It was the first flight of the upgraded Falcon Heavy Block 5 and also the rocket’s first commercial launch, carrying the Arabsat 6A satellite.

 The mission was a success.
 The satellite was deployed in the correct supersynchronous geostationary transfer orbit, all three boosters landed successfully (first time for the center core).
-Both side boosters will be reused on the STP-2 mission.
-Even the fairings were recovered during the Arabsat launch and will be reused later.
+Both side boosters were then reused on the STP-2 mission.
+Even the fairings were recovered during the Arabsat launch and might be reused later.

 Booster mate inside SpaceX's hangar at LC-39A ahead of Falcon Heavy’s static fire yesterday pic.twitter.com/G7ZPhOBkyj

 Falcon Heavy’s side boosters land on Landing Zones 1 and 2 pic.twitter.com/nJCCaVHOeo

 However, the center core tipped over some time after landing, due to rough sea conditions.
 The rocket was heavily damaged and OCISLY came back to port with only the bottom section of the rocket.
 Elon Musk stated that the engines might still be reused.